plone/meta/config/README.md

 python config-package.py PATH/TO/PACKAGE
 ```

-Make sure you have commited your changes before running the configuration script.
+Make sure you have committed your changes before running the configuration script.

 ### `.editorconfig`